nss-day-cohort-35/website/README.md

-This is the Class Website for Cohort 35 at Nashville Software School.
+Welcome to the Class Website for Cohort 35 at Nashville Software School.

 View at https://nss-day-cohort-35.github.io/

+## Project Overview
+What is the project?

+## Challenge Statement
+What is the problem?

+## Personas
+Who are our users?

+## Wireframes and Mockups

+## Lessons Learned

 ## To Install
 In the project directory, run: